-REPORT TO WEST CRAVEN COMMITTEE 4TH JULY 2023
+REPORT TO WEST CRAVEN COMMITTEE 1ST AUGUST 2023

 Application Ref: 23/0067/REM

-Proposal: Reserved Matters: Major: Erection of 30 no. dwellings (Appearance,

-Landscaping, Layout and Scale) of Planning Permission 19/0815/OUT.
+Proposal: Reserved Matters: Major: Erection of 30 no. dwellings (Appearance, Landscaping, Layout and Scale) of Planning Permission 19/0815/OUT.

-At: Land to the North East of Meadow Way, Skipton Road, Barnoldswick
+At: Land to the North East of Meadow Way, Skipton Road, Barnildswick

 On behalf of: Tabley Homes (Barnoldswick) Ltd

 Date Registered: 02/02/2023

 Expiry Date: 04/05/2023

 Case Officer: Laura Barnes

-This application was deferred from the May 2023 committee so that Members could undertake a site visit.
+This application was deferred from the July 2023 meeting to allow the developer to amend the landscaping scheme to create a further softening of the transition from open countryside to the housing development and to look at the possibility of connecting the pavement on Coates Lane through to the cycle path.